 While it is legal for adults over age 21 to recreationally use marijuana and for people of any age who are registered medical marijuana patients to use it, there are still some limitations.
 Understanding the marijuana laws is critical for avoiding potential charges.

-If you are facing marijuana-related charges, you should speak with attorney Arja Shah at the Shah Law Firm as soon as possible.
+If you are facing weed-related charges, you should speak with attorney Arja Shah at the Shah Law Firm as soon as possible.

 Call us today for a consultation at (602) 560-7408.